 - Guide 1: How to Remove WRTenets from Windows.

-- Guide 2: Get rid of WRTenets from Mac OS X.
+- Guide 2: Get rid of WRTenets on Mac OS X.

-- Guide 3: Remove WRTenets from Google Chrome.
+- Guide 3: Remove WRTenets in Google Chrome.

 - Guide 4: Erase WRTenets from Mozilla Firefox.

 - Guide 5: Uninstall WRTenets from Microsoft Edge.